-C658:2019 Next-Generation Broadband Systems Deployment in Customer Cabling - Part 2 - Methods For Determining Compliance Industry Code
+DR C658:2025 Next-Generation Broadband Systems Deployment in Customer Cabling - Part 2 - Methods For Determining Compliance Industry Code

-First published as C658:2018
+First published as C658:2018 Second edition as C658:2019

 Disclaimers

 - 1) Notwithstanding anything contained in this Industry Code: - a) Communications Alliance disclaims responsibility (including where Communications Alliance or any of its officers, employees, agents or contractors has been negligent) for any direct or indirect loss, damage, claim, or liability any person may incur as a result of any: - i) reliance on or compliance with this Industry Code; - ii) inaccuracy or inappropriateness of this Industry Code/Guideline; or - iii) inconsistency of this Industry Code with any law; and - b) Communications Alliance disclaims responsibility (including where Communications Alliance or any of its officers, employees, agents or contractors has been negligent) for ensuring compliance by any person with this Industry Code/Guideline. - 2) The above disclaimers will not apply to the extent they are inconsistent with any relevant legislation.